SU-SWS/decanter/UPGRADE.md

 The new `/placeholders` directory inside the `utilities` directory contains .scss files with placeholder classes that developers can extend in their own projects.
 Currently, this directory holds mostly base styles for our components.

+### Build Tools

+Grunt has been mostly deprecated and removed in this early version with webpack and a few npm scripts replacing most of the build work.
+You will want to change whatever integrations you are using with the grunt tool over to webpack.

+- Webpack is now responsible for aggregating and compiling the SCSS and JS
+- `npm run styleguide` is now responsible for building the styleguide
+- `npm run eslint|sasslint` is now responsible for linting the code

+### Assets

+Image and other file assets are now managed through webpack builds and in order to simplify your experience we have gone to great lengths to ensure that all references to files (images/fonts/etc) are now either encoded directly into the generated CSS or fetched from a remote CDN.
+If you had a build too that was moving the assets previously you can stop that.

 Upgrade from version 3.1.0 to 4.0.0
 -----------------------------------